Best Short Notice Resignation Letter Example (+ Free Template)

 Resignation Letter Format

 Keep the resignation letter format professional.
 Use formal letter writing style and business letter format for the document.
 Keep all communication polite, sincere, and apologetic for the formal notice being stressful on the company.
-Recognize that “quitting” so abruptly will cause stress on colleagues, teammates, and potentially the company goals.
+Recognize that “quitting” so abruptly will cause stress to colleagues, teammates, and potentially the company goals.
 A professional resignation letter should be a formal letter with proper grammar, punctuation, and professional language.

 Short Notice Sample Resignation Letter